kernladung/californium/README.md

 ### Themes
-In the default-conf the path to the theme is set to `/usr/share/mlde-californium/themes/default/default.qss`.
+In the default-conf the path to the theme is set to the default theme `/usr/share/mlde-californium/themes/default/default.qss`.
 You can simply change that path in the conf-file ie `~/.config/mlde/californium.conf`.
 Any url's in the qss may be relative to the path of the qss-file.

 See http://doc.qt.io/qt-5/stylesheet-examples.html#customizing-qmenu for specific and http://doc.qt.io/qt-5/stylesheet-syntax.html for general reference.